96lives/sys-prog-lecture/7-Linking/7-Linking.md

 * Relocation step

-  1. Relocating sections and symbol definitions
+  1. Relocating sections and symbol **definitions**

      Linker merges all the section of the same type into a new aggregate section of the same type (Ex .data sections are merged into one section).
 Then, linker assigns run-time memory address to new aggregated sections and symbols.

-  2. Relocating symbol references within sections
+  2. Relocating symbol **references** within sections

      Linker modifies every symbol references in the code and data sections so that they point to the correct run-time addresses.
+It does so, with relocation entries.

 * **Relocation Entries**